-Joanna is divisional head of our Dispute Resolution team and advises on a wide range of commercial disputes including breach of contract, non-payment, negligence and fraud matters.
-These are often multi-party disputes with a cross-border element.
+Joanna is divisional head of our Dispute Resolution team.
+She advises on a wide range of commercial disputes, often multi-party cross-border claims.
 She has unrivalled experience in group litigation, and regularly advises on high profile international group / class actions.

 She is qualified as a solicitor in Scotland, England and Hong Kong.
 Originally training with Clifford Chance in London and Frankfurt, and then working for Hogan Lovells in Hong Kong and London, before returning to Scotland in 2007.

-Joanna is listed as the only practitioner in Scotland in Who’s Who Legal Product Liability Defence 2022.
+Joanna is listed as the only practitioner in Scotland in Who’s Who Legal Product Liability Defence.

 Joanna Fulton was all over the details, very thoughtful and considered.
 I feel in a safe pair of hands with her and would not hesitate to turn to her again.